bearfighting/schema-transformation-toolkit/docs/development/capabilities-and-loss.md

 It exists to keep the repository honest about successful conversion not always meaning full semantic preservation.

+Use [ir-boundaries.md](ir-boundaries.md) for IR placement rules and [architecture-layering.md](architecture-layering.md) for routing and planner structure.
+This document should stay focused on result-contract semantics.

 ## Why This Matters

 The repository now has enough surface area that simple `ok: true` is no longer a sufficient contract.